santthosh/todoist/README.md

 - A pull request is created targeting the `main` branch

 The workflow sets up a test environment with Node.js, PostgreSQL, and Redis to ensure all tests pass in an environment similar to production.

+Additionally, end-to-end tests are run after successful deployment to verify the application is working correctly in production.

 To see the status of the latest test runs, check the "Actions" tab in the GitHub repository.